Car Insurance When Not Driving: Options for Parked, Stored & Unused Cars

 Pincher's Pro Tip

 Shop multiple carriers for non-owner policies.
 Rates vary widely by insurer and state.
-For example, Selective Insurance offers non-owner coverage for around $310/year in New Jersey, while other carriers charge $700+.
+USAA offers non-owner coverage as low as ~$192–$207/year for eligible members, while some carriers like Progressive charge $589–$708 or more annually.
 Always compare at least 3 quotes before committing.

 Trusted by Thousands